froidlesprit/8values.github.io/README.md

-# 8values.github.io
+# 8genres

-The 8values Political Quiz measures individuals' political values, including Equality, Might, Liberty, Tradition, Wealth, Peace, Authority, and Progress.
+A musical quiz.
+WIP
+Based on the 8values political quiz.